soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 Decide operators have user-defined names (unlike atomic operators, which are named using an NGS-defined naming pattern).
 You can use this name to give the process and simple, human understandable label for the action being performed by the operator.
 This name is not used by NGS, but is likely to be used by your code that implements the sub-state.

-Since sub-states almost always create at least one return values, the `ngs-create-decide-operator` macro constucts a return value set on the operator and provides a convenient binding to that set in the macro.
+Since sub-states almost always create at least one return values, the `ngs-create-decide-operator` macro constructs a return value set on the operator and provides a convenient binding to that set in the macro.
 In the next example, we will show how to use the variable bound to this set.

 The next parameter is the decide operator's goal. _All_ decide operators are associated with a goal, which becomes the "active" goal when the operator is selected.
 The active goal is made directly available in the sub-state when the operator no changes.
 Because of this, almost all decide operator proposal productions will begin with `ngs-match-goal` or one of the other goal matching macros.

 Finally, the `ngs-create-decide-operator` macro provides an optional parameter -- the name of a boolean tag that should be created on the active goal (`<g>` in this case) upon returning from the sub-state generated by the decide operator.
 This tag is typically used to force retraction of the operator that proposes the decide operator, after the operator execute (i.e. it signals that the system is done executing the sub-state).
 Behind the scenes, NGS  creates a return value that creates this tag in the operators return value set.
-Since this action is so common, that the steps to do it are abstracted.
+Since this action is so common, the steps to do it are abstracted.

 Because most decide operators generate sub-states with at least one return value, most decide operator proposals a a bit more complex.
 Here, for example, is a production from a real model that proposes to handle a message that tells a vehicle to change formation.